nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 - `run_MATCH_with_PeTaL_data.ipynb` is a Jupyter notebook evaluating the performance of MATCH on PeTaL data.
 - `run_MATCH.ipynb` is an earlier attempt to reproduce the MATCH algorithm's results in its Quick Start section.
 - `transform_data_PeTaL.py` is a version of MATCH's `transform_data.py`, modified to use the PeTaL dataset instead.
+- `transform_data_PeTaL_only_mags_and_meshes.py` is the same, but only the MAG and MeSH fields are used (no title, journal, author, references, or text).
+Used for an ablation study.
+- `transform_data_PeTaL_random_mags_and_meshes.py` is the same, but the MAG and MeSH fields are chosen randomly.
+Used for an ablation study.

 ## How do I reproduce your results?